 Challenge coins can present an opportunity to bond.
-Have you ever been a part of a big project or was part of a team where everyone worked hard, worked overtime, and the team succeeded?
+Have you ever been a part of a big project or was part of a team where everyone worked hard, worked overtime, and succeeded with a big goal or project?

 Those are special moments.
 They happen in team sports, in business, in the military.

 Those are the moments that bind everyone together and you don’t forget.

 As a manager, you can make those memories last by giving a challenge coin to each member.
 It’s a way to recognize the hard work, the fun, and the memories that last long after the work is complete!

 Does your team have any special projects or objectives to meet?

 Maybe you have different sales teams competing for the highest sales volume.
 Perhaps there’s a conference or trade show and you want your company to stand out.

 Here are just some of the ways to add these special coins to your business:

 The possibilities are endless.
 You can get as creative as you want with how you incorporate challenge coins.